YEARBOOK

 These projects will strengthen the existing road network.
 The dynamism of the construction and public works sector is undeniable in terms of job creation, economic growth, and the transformation of a country.
 The Gabonese government intends to pursue its infrastructure development program, particularly for roads, including the improvement of the Oyem-Mongomo and Makokou-Mékambo-Ekata roads, as well as the construction of toll plazas and weigh stations on various national highways.
 The other major project is the eastern bypass, which is expected to connect the municipalities of Ntoum and Akanda, bypassing Libreville.

-Selected ad format
+Please select an ad format

 The file format is not recognized

-upload an ad
+to download an ad

-Click here to download
+Click here to download an ad

-Here drag and drop or
+Here you can drag and drop or upload an ad

 Send the ad up to 8 days after payment